 Your ecommerce website might be another point of contact that loyal customers have with your brand, but it can also help you reach new customers.
 You want to make sure it represents your business and highlights everything you have to offer.

 Ultimately, you need to choose a method that suits you and your business.
 If you can dedicate a little more time to your website, you may want to consider building it yourself or hiring a website developer.
 Otherwise, the easiest way to set up an online store is through a website builder so that you can get back to business.
-From design templates to add-on features and ecommerce integration, Bookmark has everything you need to expand online today.
+From design templates to add-on features and ecommerce integration, Moneris Online has everything you need to expand online today.

 While having a mobile-friendly website is a big part of a seamless ecommerce experience, you also have to offer a smooth checkout experience.
 Fifty-three percent of Canadian consumers have abandoned an online purchase due to an inconvenience at checkout, and one-in-ten have done this more than once.